 6. Cage Substrate As stated in the “Cage” section, it’s important you purchase a cage with a pull-out tray that provides a wire flooring between the gliders and the waste.
 It’s not sanitary for them to be walking in their own poo.
-Safe substrates for this tray could be newspaper, commercially purchased recycled paper such as “Carefresh” or “Yesterday’s News”.
+Safe substrates for this tray could be used newspaper.
+I used to tell people it was ok to use a product called “Carefresh”, but some gliders picked it out of the bottom of the cage and got impacted, so I no longer say it’s safe.
 Some use puppy pads.
 I do use a quilted material that are recycled from hospitals.
 They were once used on hospital beds, but still have a lot of life left in them.
 I do carry these in my store when my supplier has them in stock.

 I like them because they can go in the washer and I can reuse them.
 When I wash either the pads or the cage pouches and sets, I use an unscented laundry detergent.
 Some gliders do not like the strong perfumes placed in some brands.
 I do opt to put a very tiny amount of Lavender Essential Oil (not fragrance oil) in with detergent.
 My brand is Purex Unscented.
 It gives it a slight natural scent that does help calm some stressed gliders, and it also kills germs.
 Pure Lavender is wonderful and works in a good many ways for humans and our pets.
 You can also purchase your laundry soap in the natural section such as “Seventh Generation” or “DIY”.